cameronbrown100/cameronbrown100/README.md

 ### About
-Senior Lecturer for the Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde, Glasgow.
+Reader for the Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde, Glasgow.
 Specialising in the development of digital design tools and strategies for pharmaceutical manufacturing.

 ### Currently working on
-Application of generative and deep learning approaches to the design of pharmaceutical equipment, processes, and products.
+Application of generative, deep learning, and self-driving lab, approaches to the design of pharmaceutical equipment, processes, and products.

 ### Projects involved with
-Co-investigator for the EPSRC CMAC Future Manufacutring Research Hub, ARTICULAR, and Digital Design and Manufacturing of Amorphous Pharmaceuticals (DDMAP) projects.
-As part of the GlaxoSmithKline, Nottingham University and University of Strathclyde Prosperity Partnership for a Healthier Nation, I also lead the University of Strathclyde team in the digital manufacturing of novel pharmaceutical processing equipment.
+Principal investigator for PharmaCrystNet and co-investigator on the Digital Design and Manufacturing of Amorphous Pharmaceuticals, Future CMAC Manufacturing Hub, Accelerated Discovery and Development of New Medicines: Prosperity Partnership and ARTICULAR.
+Knowledge exchange activities include pre-competitive and one-to-one projects with the leading pharmaceutical companies as well as knowledge transfer partnerships.

 ### How to reach me
 cameron.brown.100@strath.ac.uk